migotom/mt-bulk/README.md

 ### gen-certs

 Generate and store device and host certificates required to establish secure connection using Mikrotik API.
 As default certificates are stored in certs/ folder.
-This operation may be proceeded once, mt-bulk will use certificates from certs/ to handle connections with each device.
+This operation may be proceeded once, MT-bulk will use certificates from certs/ to handle connections with each device.

 ### init-secure-api

-Initialize Mikrotik device to use secure API with mt-bulk.
+Initialize Mikrotik device to use secure API with MT-bulk.
 Operation uploads to device certificate and enables api-ssl with given certificate.

 ### change-password